EDCD/EDDN/schemas/scanorganic-README.md

 Variant should be reported if present.
 It was not included in older journal versions and therefore is not required to facilitate older journal submissions.

+### Use of status.json
+You are encouraged to augment your submission with values from status.json.
+When status.json is used:

+* You must verify that the timestamp from status.json is no more than one minute older than the timestamp from the `ScanOrganic` journal event
+* You must verify that the status.json `Flags2` value `0x00000010` is true (indicating that the commander is on-foot on a planet)
+* You must verify that the `BodyName` from status.json and journal events are in agreement
+* Please augment your submission with `BodyName`, `Latitude`, and `Longitude` values

 ### Augmentations
 #### horizons and odyssey flags
 Please read [horizons and odyssey flags](../docs/Developers.md#horizons-and-odyssey-flags)